rossrobino/blog/src/content/async-local-storage.md

 };
 ```

-There is a problem here: if multiple requests are being processed at the same time, the request will be overwritten with each new request.
+There is a problem with this implementation: if multiple requests are being processed at the same time, the request will be overwritten with each new request.
 If one request is awaiting `promise` while another comes in, it will return the pathname of the second request.

 ### Implementation